Introduction to PostgreSQL log

 3. Parameter log_directory(string)

 This parameter determines where the log files should be created if the log collector is enabled.
-By default, this parameter has the value as pg_log and can contain an absolute or relative path to the location of the cluster database.
+By default, this parameter has the value as pg_log and can contain an absolute or relative path to the cluster database’s location.

 4. Parameter log_filename(string)